 If your article has been accepted or accepted with revisions, it will enter the membership confirmation stage.
 We require at least one author associated with the article to have a unique Network Membership or Conference registration.

-Next you will be asked to accept the Publishing Agreement.
+Next, you will be asked to accept the Publishing Agreement.
 If you are interested in Hybrid Open Access, this step is the best time to register for Open Access Publication.
 We also encourage you to learn about your Journal Author Rights & Permissions.

 Once we have received the final submission of your article, our Publishing Department will give your article a final review.
 During this step, CGPublisher users will see a workflow status listed as "Ready for Typesetting," indicating that the final submission is ready for inspection.